Correlations constrained by composite measurements: Introduction

 Understanding quantum correlations -- in particular their limitations -- is therefore an important open problem within quantum information theory.
 Research on these lines has recently been carried out within the device-independent formalism, that is, where the only information used to reason about nature are the classical variables that denote measurement choices and their outcomes, together with the observed outcome statistics.
 Within this paradigm, quantum correlations are studied ``from the outside'', by exploring the constraints that physical or information-theoretical principles impose on the observed correlations \cite{popescu1994quantum,brassard2006limit,pawlowski2009information,navascues2010glance,MNC,LO,linden2007quantum}.
 In the device-independent framework, hence, such proposed constraints are therefore formulated at the level of the correlations themselves.

 In this work we take a complementary viewpoint to the problem of characterising quantum correlations, by examining the possible correlations that may arise when constraints are imposed on the underlying physical theory.
 From this perspective, hence, one asks how various elements of the physical theory constrain or enable particular correlations.
 The particular objects we are interested in here are the \textit{measurements} that the theory may feature.
+Even though in principle one could also impose constraints on the states as well, our curiosity on measurements arises from the results of Ref.~\cite{czekaj2018bell} -- if demanding such parity constraints on measurement outcomes at the level of the statistics yields such substantial constraints on correlations (see below), what can we expect if we open the box and demand conditions on the measurement themselves?
 On the one hand, it is well known that the theory known colloquially as `Boxworld' \cite{barrett2007information}, which was formulated in order to realise arbitrary no-signalling correlations, only features local measurements and wirings thereof.
 That is, Boxworld does not display entangled measurements.
 This is in contrast to quantum theory, where entangled measurements are ubiquitous -- you may for instance think of the so-called Bell measurements.
 A natural question then arises: is there any relationship between the types of measurements a theory features and the correlations it may produce.
 Even seemingly simple at first sight, this question is far from trivial: by enlarging the set of allowed measurements one necessarily needs to shrink down the set of allowed states, since the state space featured by a given physical theory is constrained by the dual space of the effects\footnote{The so-called effects in a physical theory may be thought of as its dichotomic measurements.} space.
 How the set of allowed correlations (measurements on states) changes in consequence is therefore not straightforward.

 Progress on this question was made in Ref.~\cite{czekaj2018bell}, where it was shown that demanding the existence of a particular entangled effect would constrain the correlations admissible in a bipartite Bell scenario to those realisable by an entangled pair of qubit quantum systems.
 That is, by demanding that the theory features a particular entangled measurement, it was shown that the allowed correlations in the so-called Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{CHSH} was indeed the set of quantum ones.